DestinyVolt/D-D/Squiddle/Squiddle.md

 While you are mounted and aren't incapacitated, you gain the following benefits: \
 • You have advantage on melee attack rolls against unmounted creatures that are smaller than your mount. \
 • You can force an attack targeted at your mount to target you instead. \
-• If your mount is subjected to an effect that allows it to make a Dexterity save to take only half damage, it takes no damage if it succeeds and half damage if it fails.
+• If your mount is subjected to an effect that allows it to make a Dexterity save to take only half damage, it takes no damage if it succeeds and half damage if it fails. \
+• Mounting or dismounting costs you only 5 feet of movement.

 **Illithid Bite:**
 While you are missing half or more of your hit points, you have advantage on attack rolls you make with your bite.
 When you use your bite and hit a creature that isn’t a Construct or an Undead, you can either regain hit points equal to the damage dealt by the bite or gain a bonus to the next ability check or attack roll you make equal to the damage dealt by the bite.
 You can empower yourself with your bite a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.